ariel055132/Notes/AWS/AmazonSimpleStorageServiceS3.md

     2. Access the object in the bucket via URL
         * We will store our **data/files (objects)** inside the **container (bucket)** with the **REST API request**
     3. The size limit of a single file is *0 bytes to 5 TB*, with no limit on overall storage capacity.
-    4. After successfully upload a file to S3, you will receive HTTP 200 response.
+    4. After successfully upload a file to S3, you will receive *HTTP 200 response*.
-    5. By default, a single AWS account can store up to 100 buckets.
+    5. By default, a single AWS account can store up to *100 buckets*.
 However, you can request AWS to increase the limit.
+    6. S3 is a universal namespace so *bucket names must be unique globally*
+        * Best practice to create buckets in regions that are physically closest to you users to reduce latency

 ## Terminology
 1. Durability